 The exact answer to this will depend on the programs you intend to complete.
-Some combinations offer one graduate-level course through this offering, but many others allow you to complete up to four.
-For context, say you’re a full-time graduate student taking two courses per quarter.
+Some combinations offer one graduate-level course through this offering, but others allow you to complete up to six.
+For context, imagine you’re a full-time graduate student taking two courses per quarter.
 By completing four courses through the accelerated Master’s pathway, you could shave six months off of your total time in graduate school.1

 What if I’m not sure about earning a graduate degree?

 Committing to earning a graduate degree is a big decision that you might not feel ready to make right now.
 The good news is there’s really no drawback to exploring this option as you’re not locked in from day one.
 If you’re even remotely interested in the prospect of earning a graduate degree, you can let your admissions advisor know up front, and when the time comes for making that decision later on in your program, you’ll have the option to discuss it further.